Xiddler/PORTABLE_ENV/dotfiles/cheat/xargs.md

   find . -type f -print0 | xargs -0 wc -l

 > If you have filenames with whitespace, the first will skip a bunch of files, the second won't.

+# bottles on the wall

+->% seq 10 -1 0 | xargs printf '%s bottles of beer on the wall…\n'